amgrubb/amgrubb.github.io/_posts/2021-05-01-bilattices-logic.md

 ---
-title: 'Bilattices and the Logic of Goal Modeling'
+title: 'Thesis: Bilattices and the Logic of Goal Modeling'
 date: 2021-05-01
 excerpt: Isabel Montesanto
 collection: projects